Some effectivity questions for plane Cremona transformations

 Encryption should also mix up the points of projective space thoroughly and quickly; in other words, it is desirable that if $x_0$ and $y_0$ are distinct basepoints that are close, then the points $f_K^N(x_0)$ and $f_K^N(y_0)$ should be far apart for some large, but fixed, value of $N$.
 In other words, the round function should be sensitive to the parameters that define it, in the sense of (1) above.
-That is, in terms that might be over-simplified, over the complex numbers certain Cremona transformations serve as simple models of a real world that is known to be chaotic, while over a finite field the same Cremona transformations are used to create the appearance of chaos.
+That is, in highly simplified terms, over the complex numbers certain Cremona transformations serve as simple models of a process that is known to be chaotic, while over a finite field the same Cremona transformations are used to create a process that merely has a convincing appearance of chaos.

-Moreover [M1], positive entropy does not exclude the existence of Siegel discs; Siegel discs, whatever they might be over finite fields, are undesirable in cryptography because they are regions consisting of plaintexts that are close and that remain close after encryption.
-Of course, none of this is as significant as the fact that it is not clear what is the correct definition of entropy for points over finite fields, with distance defined to be the Hamming distance.
+Moreover [M1], positive entropy does not exclude the existence of Siegel discs; Siegel discs (whatever their analogues might be over finite fields) are undesirable in a cryptographic context because they are regions consisting of plaintexts that are close and that remain close after encryption.
+On the other hand, the theorem of Gromov and Yomdin, that the entropy of an endomorphism $g$ of a smooth projective variety $X$ is the logarithm of the spectral radius of the action of $g$ on the cohomology of $X$, shows that, as a consequence of the Lefschetz fixed point formula, $h(g)$ can be computed by counting fixed points of a certain number of iterates of $g$; how many iterates are required depends on the Betti numbers of $X$.

+Despite the fact that the contemporary algorithm AES is a Cremona transformation, in this paper we consider only plane Cremona transformations.
+The reason is simple: we don't know any analogous results in higher dimensions, even for the group of standard transformations. \end{section}

-\end{section} \begin{section}{Hyperbolic space} Here we review the construction and basic properties of the infinite hyperbolic space $\sH=\sH_k=\sH(\P^2_k)$ and the action of $Cr_2(k)$ on it.
-This is taken from [CL]; we repeat it in order to establish notation.
+\begin{section}{Hyperbolic space} Here we review the construction and basic properties of the infinite hyperbolic space $\mathfrak H=\mathfrak H_k=\mathfrak H(\P^2_k)$ and the action of $Cr_2(k)$ on it.
+This is taken from [CL]; we repeat it only in order to establish notation.